oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ### But what's Jadebringer?

+This MapTool Jadebringer frameworks extension is a generic extension with additional functionality that everyone can use.

-Jadebringer is a Role Playing System based on the Midwinter Chronicles Fantasy novels.
+The name Jadebringer derives from the Role Playing System Jadebringer Midwinter Chronicles based on the Midwinter Chronicles Fantasy novels.
 More info on [jadebringer.de](http://www.jadebringer.de)

 ## Screenshots